Table of contents

 - The Privy Council - granted in perpetuity, if the provider has been designated as eligible to receive HEFCE funding when it applies, or, if not, for a fixed term of six years, after which the provider needs to re-apply.

-Any HE provider that does not currently hold degree awarding powers can make an application to the Privy Council provided they meet the minimum requirements set out in guidance.
+Any HE provider that does not currently hold degree awarding powers can make an application to the Privy Council provided they meet the minimum requirements set out in the guidance.
 See the full details of eligibility and other criteria for degree awarding powers.
 The Department for Education has the lead role in advising Privy Council on applications for degree awarding powers, and applications are processed by HEFCE.

 There are three types of degree awarding power: foundation, teaching and research.
 These powers are cumulative: a provider with teaching degree awarding powers can also award foundation degrees, and a provider with the power to award research degrees can award taught and foundation degrees.
 Only further education corporations may be granted foundation degree awarding powers.